sadamhabnawi28/gravitational_wave_project/README.md

 **Pipeline Summary:**
 1. Fetching GW data from [GWTC](https://www.gw-openscience.org/eventapi/html/GWTC/) event API.
-2. Extract strain time series data and analyze them using **FFT (Fast Fourier Transform)**.
+2. Extract the signal's time series data and analyze them using **FFT (Fast Fourier Transform)**.
 3. Generate simulated noise and synthetic GW signals with PyCBC.
-4. Convert time series data into Spectrograms using `scipy.signal.spectrogram` + **TensorFlow** resizing.
+4. Convert the signal's time series data into Spectrograms using `scipy.signal.spectrogram` + **TensorFlow** resizing.
-5. Build and train a CNN to estimate GW event properties such as **mass₁, mass₂, and luminosity distance**.
+5. Build and train a regression CNN model to estimate GW event properties such as **mass₁, mass₂, and luminosity distance**.
 6. Visualize Results: Loss curves, and model architecture.

 ---